venice1200/MiSTer_tty2oled/README.md

 ### How does it work?
 **MiSTer**
 When the MiSTer boots up the Script `/etc/init.d/S60tty2oled` is called.
-This script does nothing than calling the script `/usr/bin/tty2oled` and sent the task to the background.
+This Script does nothing more than calling the Script `/usr/bin/tty2oled` and sent it to the background,
-But only if `tty2oled` is found in `/usr/bin/` and executable.
+but only if `tty2oled` is found in `/usr/bin/` and is executable.

-The script `tty2oled` checks at first for the device `/dev/ttyUSB0`.
+The script `/usr/bin/tty2oled` checks at first for the device `/dev/ttyUSB0`.
 If the device is not found the scripts ends here.
 If the device is found the tty-device parameter are set with the [`stty`](https://man7.org/linux/man-pages/man1/stty.1.html) command.
-Then a **first transmission** is send.
+At next the Script sends an **first transmission**.
-During my tests I got somtimes weird startup behavior on power-up's with different lenghth of downtimes.
+During my tests I got somtimes weird startup behavior on MiSTer power-up's caused by different lenghth of downtimes.
 Sometimes the text **MENU** was written instead of the MiSTer Picture shown.
 *Maybe some sleeping bits in the serial channel :smirk:*.
-After I added the **first transmission** the problem was gone.
+After I added the **first transmission** to the Script the problem was gone :smile:.
 The main loop is started and checks the existence of the file `/tmp/CORENAME`.
-If this file doesn't exist the script waits for 2 secs and tried the next loop.
+If this file doesn't exist the Script waits for 2 secs and tried the next loop.
 If the file exists the file's content is read using `cat /tmp/CORENAME`,
 stored into the variable `newcore` and send the data to the tty Device.
-At the end of the main loop the script waits for 2 secs and starts the next loop.
+At the end of the main loop the Script waits for 2 secs and starts the next loop.
 Every loop the Corename is checked **but the data are sent only if the Corename has changed**.

 **Arduino**